vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 The SaaS products in the VMware Tanzu portfolio are on the critical path for securing systems at the heart of your IT infrastructure.
 VMware Tanzu Mission Control provides a centralized control plane for Kubernetes, and Tanzu Service Mesh provides a global control plane for service mesh networks.
 Tanzu Observability features include Kubernetes monitoring, application observability, and service insights.

-To learn more about TKG integration with Tanzu SaaS, see [Tanzu SaaS Services](tko-saas.md).
+To learn more about Tanzu Kubernetes Grid integration with Tanzu SaaS, see [Tanzu SaaS Services](tko-saas.md).

 ## Summary